Missouri Sex Offenders

 Missouri Sex Offender Tier III

-The highest Missouri state sex offenders are Tier III.
-These individuals have been convicted of crimes that were punishable by at least one year in prison and committed a crime against a minor under thirteen years of age; it involved kidnapping a minor or occurred after a Tier II offense.
+The highest sex offender tier in Missouri state is Tier III.
+These individuals have been convicted of crimes that were punishable by at least one year in prison and committed a sex crime against a minor under thirteen years of age; it involved kidnapping a minor or occurred after a Tier II offense.

 Missouri Sex Offender Tier II

 A Tier II sex offender in the state of Missouri is someone who committed a crime where they spent at least a year in prison.
-They committed a crime like sex trafficking, abusive sexual contact, or sex trafficking, involved a minor or occurred after a Tier I offense.
+They committed a crime like sex trafficking, abusive sexual contact, sex trafficking, sex crime involving a minor, or that occurred after a Tier I offense.

 They must be on the registry for ten years and must report to the Chief Law Enforcement Officer in person twice a year: in their birth month and six months after that.
 Tier II offenders can file a petition for removal from the registry in the county’s circuit court division, where registration was required after 25 years if the clean record requirements for removal are met.